-MAKERS 5.0: From Ideas to Working Prototypes at “LinkMenų Fabrikas”
+MAKERS 5.0: From ideas to working prototypes at “LinkMenų Fabrikas”

 June 25, 2026

-The first part of the program took place online, where teams explored user behavior, technological constraints, and real-life everyday challenges.
+The first part of the program took place online, where teams explored user behavior, technological tools and real-life everyday challenges.
 In the second phase, students met in Vilnius, where they took part in an intensive hands-on prototyping sprint at “LinkMenų Fabrikas”, working with 3D printing, electronics components, sensors, and rapid manufacturing tools.

 Student projects